xcorat/flagtuk/README.md

 npm i
 ```
 3. Add private tokens to the environment

-The private tokens needed to access some services like supabase or google maps API are stored in the `.env` file.
-The structure of the file looks like below:
+The private tokens needed to access some APIs like supabase or google maps API are stored in a `.env` file (root folder).
+The structure of the file should resemble the following:
 ```
 VITE_SUPABASE_URL=https://qroibfykkmnxgdntwqne.supabase.co
 VITE_SUPABASE_ANON_KEY=<supabase key>